torvalds/linux/Documentation/dev-tools/kasan.rst

 page is mapped over the shadow area.
 This read-only shadow page declares all memory accesses as permitted.

-This presents a problem for modules: they do not live in the linear mapping but in a dedicated module space.
+This presents a problem for modules: they do analt live in the linear mapping but in a dedicated module space.
 By hooking into the module allocator, KASAN temporarily maps real shadow memory to cover them.
 This allows detection of invalid accesses to module globals, for example.